Cornish hedge

-A Cornish hedge is a style of hedge built of stone and earth found in Cornwall, south-west England.
+A Cornish hedge is an ancient style of hedge built of stone and earth found in Cornwall, southwest England.
 Sometimes hedging plants or trees are planted on the hedge to increase its windbreaking height.
 A rich flora develops over the lifespan of a Cornish hedge.
 The Cornish hedge contributes to the distinctive field-pattern of the Cornish landscape, and form the county's largest semi-natural wildlife habitat.

 Construction

 A Cornish hedge has two sides which are built by placing huge stone blocks into the earth and packing them in with sub-soil.
 Smaller interlocking rocks are used to build the hedge high until it reaches a level when random turns into neat rows of square stones called "edgers".